 - Watch sunrise, sunset or stay for stars

-- Visit nearby Valley of the Gods and Goosenecks State Park for similar topography
+- Visit nearby Valley of the Gods for similar topography

 8. Organ Pipe Cactus National Monument